 Many people rely on buses to get back and forth between work and school.
 Like other vehicles, there’s always the chance of an accident, and victims should know their rights as well as their legal recourse options.
-There are various rules for handling different kinds of bus crashes.
+There are various rules for handling different kinds of bus crashes in St. Petersburg, FL.
 Filing a claim against a bus company that’s privately owned and operated is much different than filing a lawsuit against a government entity.
 Get a free case evaluation by speaking with one of our expert bus crash attorneys in St. Petersburg.

 Possible Damages in Bus Crashes

 Bus drivers generally spend their time on city streets and in residential areas rather than the highway.
 This means they drive slower, which reduces the risk of crashing.
 However, buses are much bigger than standard passenger vehicles and capable of inflicting serious injury and damage.
 Additionally, buses don’t usually have the same safety features that regular cars possess.

 Just like any other wreck, a bus crash may result in serious injuries, such as broken bones, traumatic brain injury, spinal injuries.
 Bus crashes can also cause severe property damage.
 If you suffer injury or damage from a Metropolitan Pinellas Suncoast Transit Authority (PSTA) bus crash, school bus accident, long-distance bus wreck, or tour bus crash, you need to know how to deal with these situations.
 The St. Petersburg Bus Accident Attorneys at Bulluck Law Group are here to help!